 This is an AI translated post.

-Japanese Government Reconsiders Information Sharing Regarding US Military Sexual Assault Cases...
-Provides Information to Okinawa Prefecture
+Japanese Government to Revise Information Sharing on US Military Sexual Assault Cases… Providing Information to Okinawa Prefecture

 - Writing language: Korean